jedrzejruta/React_native_mobile_app/Readme.md

 3. Go to app in your phone
 4. Scan QR code or click on link
 5. Wait for download
-6. Test your app :) -> hot reload is default after every time if you save file.
+6. Test your app :) -> hot reload is default after every time you save file.
 7. Building apk/ipa
     - expo build:android / expo build:ios (https://docs.expo.io/versions/latest/distribution/building-standalone-apps)
     - you can see progress: https://expo.io/builds